nasa/pvslib/matrices/generic_matrices/README.md

 (: (: 1, 2, 3 :), (: 4, 5, 6 :), (: 7, 8, 9 :) :)
 ```

 We are not strictly constrained by dimensions.
 Vectors and matrices can "stretch" to fit the situation by using the default values that exist outside of the stated bounds.
-This eliminates a major source of tcc's.
+This eliminates a major source of TCCs.

 ```
 <PVSio> (:1,1:)*(:1,1,1,1:);